neondatabase/website/content/docs/ai/ai-intro.md

   - Hybrid search starter app
   - Reverse image search starter apps
   - Chat with PDF starter apps
+- The [Neon vector search optimization guide](/docs/ai/ai-vector-search-optimization) &#8212; learn how to optimize vector search for better application performance
 - The [Neon AI scaling guide](/docs/ai/ai-scale-with-neon) &#8212; scale your app with Neon's Autoscaling, Read Replica, and serverless driver features
-- The Neon AI go-live checklist &#8212; make sure you are ready for production with our go-live checklist
 - A collection of [AI apps built with Neon](#ai-apps-built-with-neon) for your reference

 ## AI basics